PhilipSCA/philanderson-co-uk/james/learning/A-level learning/economics.md

 ### Section 13 - The Global Economy
 Trade liberalisation - Reduction of tariffs and restriction on international trade.
-Opportunity cost - Benefit thats given up to do something else, a sacrifice.
+Opportunity cost - Next best alternative thats given up to do something, a sacrifice.
 AKA.
 Comparative advantage Terms of trade - Relative price of exports to imports.
 Measured as a %.
 Free trade - Unrestriced national trade
 Quotas - Can be used to set limits to amount of imports of certain goods.